-The phrase befuddles my scant grey men.
-They run hither and thither wondering whether to apply for a visa to the moon or remain earth bound.
-While they rush about, of course, it is down- time with me.
-Not that you’d notice, for down- time and up- time are largely indistinguishable in my world.
+The phrase work-life balance befuddles my scant grey men.
+They run hither and thither wondering whether to apply for a visa to the moon or remain earthbound.
+While they rush about, of course, it is downtime with me.
+Not that you’d notice, for downtime and uptime are largely indistinguishable in my world.
 When have degrees of meltdown mattered?

-You may call me simplistic, but to me the phrase means that there are two distinct entities—work and life.
-Apparently, humans are always trying to find a balance between the two, which is all very cozy.
-My question is this: is work not a part of life?
+You may call me simplistic, but to me, the phrase work-life balance means that there are two distinct entities—work and life.
+Apparently, humans are always trying to find a balance between the two, which is nice and cozy.
+My question is this: Is work not a part of life?
 When did work become distinct and separate from life?
-When did the two pick up cudgels against each other?
-When did the two turn adversaries?
+When did the two pick up cudgels against each other and turn adversaries?

 The purpose of work is to sustain life.
 The privilege of life is to be enriched by work.
-The purpose of both is to help the soul complete its agenda in the manner it has decided to.
+The purpose of both is to help the soul fulfil its agenda in the current incarnation.
 There is certainly no mention of the two being foes!
-When did this happen?
+When did that happen?

-Some erudite ladies and gentlemen replace ‘life’ by ‘personal life’, fondly imagining that the addition of an adjective would simplify matters.
+Some erudite ladies and gentlemen replace the word life by the phrase personal life, fondly imagining that the addition of an adjective would simplify matters.
 Now, you are supposed to find a balance between work and personal life.
 This implies that work is not personal to us.
 The richly bizarre harvest I reaped when I googled that phrase was even fruitier than the last.

 The tone of almost all articles was belligerent.
 It was as if work were this rabid dog that has sneaked into a rollicking, upper echelon party.
 It stands in the middle of the room salivating, as it stares about it with malevolent distaste.
 Like, really?!

 There is no work-life balance.
 We have one life.
 What's most important is that you be awake for it. ~ Janice Marturano Click To Tweet